parindapannoon/PLUS_softwaredev_2023_Parinda/A3/README.md

 See more libraries that I used in the notebook.
 Also, you can download the Html file in the folder to see the heatmap.

+## Data
+Data in this task are 1.
+Chicago boundary shapefile, 2.
+Chicago crime records 2021.
+The data can be downloaded from this link https://drive.google.com/drive/folders/1fjPaOxqGwUUHm98C0-Fzmk-fan4KBU9u?usp=sharing

 This task is a part of the course Software developement 2023, University of Salzburg